We live in a largely binary world of right and wrong.

 Unless the thoughts of “I’m wrong and bad” are released, and self-approval is reinforced, a relapse is likely.

-Seeing yourself as fundamentally good creates the foundation for what you want to create.
+Seeing yourself as fundamentally good creates the foundation for growth.

-• Losing the desire to eat foods that don’t serve you.
+• Losing the desire to eat foods that don’t work for you.

 Nothing can replace the practice of observing your thoughts and shifting them.